Tim Duncan Net Worth, Professional Basketball Player

 Duncan was 250 pounds (113 kg) and 6 feet 11 inches (2.11 m) tall, making him a power forward with center-court flexibility.
 Throughout his career, he was known as one of the NBA's most reliable players, averaging a double-double in points and rebounds.

-In addition to being one of the best inside defenders in the league, Duncan was a consistent scorer, rebounder, and shot-blocker.
+In addition to being one of the best inside defenders in the league, he was a consistent scorer, rebounder, and shot-blocker.
 He led the charts in postseason point-rebound double-doubles and was ranked #1 among current players in regular season point-rebound double-doubles after his final season in 2015–16.

 Tim Duncan Honors and Awards:

-• In his basketball career, Duncan won many individual and team awards.
+- In his basketball career, he won many individual and team awards.
 He was named an NBA champion five times: 1999, 2003, 2005, 2007, and 201, an MVP of the NBA Finals three times: 1999, 2003, and 2005, and an MVP twice: 2002 and 2003.

-• In addition to winning Player of the Year from the United States Basketball Writers Association (USBWA), National Association of Basketball Coaches (NABC), and Sporting News, all in 1997, he was honored as a college player by the House of Representatives, selected as the ACC Male Athlete of the Year, and won the John R. Wooden Award and Adolph Rupp Trophy.
+- In addition to winning Player of the Year from the United States Basketball Writers Association (USBWA), National Association of Basketball Coaches (NABC), and Sporting News, all in 1997, he was honored as a college player by the House of Representatives, selected as the ACC Male Athlete of the Year, and won the John R. Wooden Award and Adolph Rupp Trophy.

-• Duncan was selected to the men's basketball team for the ACC 50th Anniversary team in 2002, which honored the 50 all-time greats in ACC history.
+- He was selected to the men's basketball team for the ACC 50th Anniversary team in 2002, which honored the 50 all-time greats in ACC history.
 In 1998, his first season in the NBA, he was selected for the All-Rookie Team and awarded Rookie of the Year.

 Career Stats